agabor/docs/_includes/js/config.md

 # Config

-`Parse.Config` is a great way to configure your applications remotely by storing a single configuration object on Parse.
+`Parse.Config` is a great way to configure your applications remotely by storing a single configuration object on MSG.
 It enables you to add things like feature gating or a simple "Message of the Day".
-To start using `Parse.Config` you need to add a few key/value pairs (parameters) to your app on the Parse Config Dashboard.
+To start using `Parse.Config` you need to add a few key/value pairs (parameters) to your app on the MSG Config Dashboard.

 After that you will be able to fetch the `Parse.Config` on the client, like in this example: